 Skip to content

-Growing to Green Awards
+Growing to Green Harvest Awards

 The Growing to Green Harvest Awards honors the dedication and hard work of many Central Ohio communities and individuals within urban agriculture and community gardens.
 Nominations and applications may be made by anyone.
 The Growing to Green Harvest Awards are officially bestowed at the annual Harvest Award Ceremony.